Airless Spray Equipment

 This animation demonstrates the principle of a pump pressure ratio.

-• The piston on the left has twice the surface area as the piston on the right
+1. The piston on the left has twice the surface area as the piston on the right.

-• This principle is used with airless spray equipment
+2. This principle is used with airless spray equipment.

-• Applicators should be shown the pistons during the training to gain an understanding of the principals
+3. Applicators should be shown the pistons during the training to gain an understanding of the principles.

 Pump Lower Features

-This illustration demonstrates the internal mechanism of a lower section on an airless pump.
+This illustration demonstrates the internal mechanism of a lower section of an airless pump.

-• The equipment should be high quality, and parts are manufactured from hardened stainless, tungsten carbide, chrome etc. The packings can be seen along with upper and lower balls, pistons and filter
+1. The equipment should be high-quality, with parts manufactured from hardened stainless steel, tungsten carbide, chrome, etc. The packings can be seen along with upper and lower balls, pistons and a filter.

-• It is essential that the equipment is supplied by reputable manufacturers and that only genuine parts are used
+2. It is essential that reputable manufacturers supply the equipment and that only genuine parts are used.

 Airless Spray Gun